 It is a pleasure to welcome you to our warm, enthusiastic international educational community.
 We look forward to a successful school year filled with positive, collaborative, educational experiences for children, parents, and staff.

-Mrs. Lorraine Dean Director of the International Department of HSV, Lighthouse Special Education and Three Little Ships Preschool.
+Mrs. Lorraine Dean

+Director

+HSV International Department

+Lighthouse Special Education

+Three Little Ships Preschool

-1. General Information
+General Information